 A 1-Day Marbella Itinerary

-Your Marbella itinerary starts in its Old Town and finishes at its picturesque seafront by way of a charming park and a clutch of Dalí sculptures.
-This is intended to be a relaxed day with plenty of opportunities for wandering, eating and drinking.
+Your Marbella itinerary starts in its Old Town and finishes at its picturesque seafront via a charming park and a clutch of Dalí sculptures.
+It will be a relaxed day with plenty of opportunities for wandering, eating and drinking.

 Before we get going, here’s a map to help you on your way.